(Email Archive ⇒ Settings ⇒ Storages button;

 - Email archive default folder id: during the archiving process Datengut storage saves the data into a specific storage folder; the ID of this folder must be set here

-Plugin configuration: The email synchronizer job(s) already created in Custom plugins ⇒ General ⇒ Jobs will be listed in the dropdown list.
+Plugin configuration: The email synchronizer job(s) that are already created in Custom plugins ⇒ General ⇒ Jobs will be listed in the dropdown list.
 Select from the dropdown list the Email synchronizer job that will collect the metadata of the archived emails in a queue.
 This job is used to synchronize the email message categories in multiple mailboxes based on the metadata that are saved into its queue.

 Database settings: select an already created database that Datengut storage will use to store the necessary data